Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-There were no members of the Bank’s Board of Directors with concurrent positions outside CIMB Niaga, except for assignments to carry out oversight functions in subsidiaries.
-The assignment has been approved by the Board of Commissioners.
-Commissioners who receive appointments from other public companies, must convey this information to the Board of Commissioners and/or the Nomination and Remuneration Committee.
+No member of the Bank’s Board of Directors holds concurrent positions outside CIMB Niaga, except for assignments to carry out supervisory functions at subsidiaries.
+These assignments have received approval from the Board of Commissioners.
+Commissioners who accept appointments from other public companies are required to submit such information to the Board of Commissioners and/or the Nomination and Remuneration Committee.

-One of the duties and responsibilities of the Board of Commissioners is to oversee and manage potential conflicts of interest of the Bank.
+One of the duties and responsibilities of the Board of Commissioners is to monitor and manage potential conflicts of interest within the Bank.

-In carrying out their duties and responsibilities, all members of the Board of Commissioners are committed to avoiding potential conflicts of interest or always position themselves not to be in the potential for conflicts of interest in any situation as stated in the Board of Commissioners’ Charter.
+In carrying out their duties and responsibilities, all members of the Board of Commissioners are committed to avoiding potential conflicts of interest and always positioning themselves to avoid potential conflicts of interest under any circumstances, as stated in the Board of Commissioners Charter.

-In the event of a conflict of interest, members of the Board of Commissioners are prohibited from taking actions that may harm or reduce the Bank’s profits and must disclose the potential conflict of interest referred to in every decision.
+In the event of a conflict of interest, members of the Board of Commissioners are prohibited from taking actions that could harm or reduce the Bank’s profits and are required to disclose the potential conflict of interest in every decision.

 1.7 Competency Improvement of Members of the Board of Directors and Board of Commissioners 1.7.1 The Board of Commissioners ensures that members of the Board of Directors and Board of Commissioners understand their roles and responsibilities, characteristics and operations of the corporation, relevant laws and regulations and other applicable standards and obligations.
 The Board of Directors through the corporate secretary supports all members of the Board of Directors and Board of Commissioners in updating and refreshing the required skills and knowledge to carry out their roles on the Board.
 Apply

-The Board of Commissioners and Board of Directors have participated in training and education with the aim of enhancing strategic capabilities, adding business knowledge, enhancing leadership, developing new skills, as well as improving and maintaining the quality of banking services.
-Details of training and education attended by the Board of Commissioners and Board of Directors are presented in the Annual Report.
+The Board of Commissioners and Directors have participated in various education and training programs aimed at enhancing strategic capabilities, broadening business insights, strengthening leadership, developing new skills, and improving and maintaining the quality of banking services.
+Full details of the education and training programs attended by the Board of Commissioners and Directors are presented in this Annual Report.

 Principle 2: